 Although they have many health benefits, nuts and seeds can contain really high amounts of Omega-6 and not much Omega-3, you may have heard that Walnuts, for example, are a great source of anti-inflammatory Omega-3.
 However, while they may be high in Omega-3 (9g/100g) compared to other nuts, they’re also crazy high in Omega 6 too (38g/100g)!

-The exception to this rule is Macadamia nuts, which contain a much more balanced ratio of Omega-6 to Omega-3.
+The exception to this rule is Macadamia nuts, tiger nuts and coconut (which is actually a fruit, not a nut), which contain a much more balanced ratio of Omega-6 to Omega-3.
 Unfortunately, Macadamia nut milk and nut butter are not readily available on the market so it means a little extra work in the kitchen is needed if you want to create your own, but don’t fear!
 I’ve got the perfect recipe for macadamia nut milk below.

 The best dairy free milks for acne prone skin

-When our diet contains an abundance of nut-based foods including nut milks, energy bars, bliss balls, ground almond based desserts and granola, it’s easy to see how those pro-inflammatory omega-6 levels can creep up and potentially cause problems with our skin!
+When our diet contains an abundance of nut-based foods including nut milks, energy bars, bliss balls, ground almond based desserts and granola, it’s easy to see how those pro-inflammatory omega-6 levels can creep up and potentially cause problems with our skin, especially if we’re not eating lots of healthy sources of omega-3’s from foods such as salmon or chia seeds!

 If you’re looking for a nut-based milk, then coconut, macadamia and tiger nuts are the best options for keeping inflammation down and your omega-6 levels in check as they contain a balanced ratio of omega-3:omega-6.
-Gluten-free oat milk is another dairy free alternative I recommend for acne prone skin.
 All these dairy free alternatives are highly nutritious choices, containing plenty of vitamins and minerals, including acne healing minerals such as magnesium and zinc.
+If your diet doesn’t really include huge amounts of nuts during the day then almond milk is a great option – just make sure it doesn’t contain sugar, sweeteners or fillers.

-Coconut, macadamia nuts, tiger nuts and oats can all be made in to ‘milk’ and can also be ground into a fine meal to use in baking as a replacement for ground almonds.
-I tend to make my own macadamia and tiger nut milk using the recipe below and buy organic, sugar-free coconut and oat milk from the supermarket.
+Coconut, macadamia nuts and tiger nuts can all be made in to ‘milk’ and can also be ground into a fine meal to use in baking as a replacement for ground almonds.
+I tend to make my own macadamia and tiger nut milk using the recipe below and buy organic, sugar-free almond and coconut milk from the supermarket.

 The first thing you need to do before you actually start making some milk is to activate your nuts!
 What the hell are activated nuts you say?
 Well, simply put, all nuts and seeds contain an anti nutrient called phytic acid.
 Now, that may sound scary but it’s actually a naturally occurring compound which locks in the essential minerals (especially calcium, magnesium and zinc) found in nuts, making them more difficult for the body to digest.